desertpy/desertpy-pelican/content/pages/lightning-talks.rst

 <|filename|/posts/july-2014-recap.rst>`_, a meeting consisting entirely of
 lightning talks.

 Here we will maintain a list of requested topics for lightning talks.
-Please let us know if you have any topic suggestions!
+Comment on the `lightning talk topic list <https://gist.github.com/godber/be7b6e6b0e55d4db2563#file-lightning-talks-md>`_ if have any topic suggestions!
 Likewise, let us know if you are interested in covering one of these topics at an upcoming meeting.

 .. raw:: html